A Step-by-Step Guide on How to Plaster a Wall with Cement

 2. Plastering Float:

-• A plastering float helps in achieving a smooth and even finish on the plastered surface.
+• This tool is instrumental in achieving a smooth and even finish on the plastered surface.

 3. Spirit Level:

-• This is used to ensure that the plaster is applied evenly and maintains a consistent level across the wall.
+• Utilize this tool to confirm that the plaster is applied evenly and maintains a consistent level across the entire wall.

 4. Mixing Equipment:

-• This includes a mixing bucket or wheelbarrow and a mixing paddle or hoe for preparing the plaster mix.
+• This includes a mixing bucket or wheelbarrow, along with a mixing paddle or hoe for preparing the plaster mix.

 5. Protective Gear:

-• Safety goggles, gloves, and a dust mask are important for personal protection during plastering.
+• Safety goggles, gloves, and a dust mask are essential for ensuring personal safety during the plastering process.

 6. Brushes and Brooms: